RECEPTION PLACES FOR 2020

 If the school receives more than 60 applications for spaces an over-subscription criteria will be applied to allocate spaces.
 Further details can be found in our admissions policy.

 If unsuccessful for a place this year in Reception we have a waiting list which you may join.
 If you wish to appeal about an unsuccessful application we follow the Schools Admissions Appeals Code.
-Click here for a copy of our Admissions Policy and the Appeals timetable and details.
+Our Admissions Policy can be found in the Policies section of this website.

-From time to time we have spaces so if you would like your Reception, Year 1 or Year 2 child to come our school then please contact Mandy on 0117 3790777 or e mail on firstname.lastname@example.org.
+From time to time we have spaces, so if you would like your child to come to our school then please contact the main office on 0117 3790777 or e-mail email@example.com.

 Will siblings get priority?

 Yes, siblings have priority over other children for a space here.
-Children in care and fostered also have priority as do those with specific SEN needs.
+Children in care and fostered also have priority as do those with specific SEN needs whose EHCP names the school.
 After that it is decided on proximity to the school.
-In 2016 our catchment area was under 700 metres.
+In 2018 our catchment area was under 700 metres.
 This may vary each year.
 We follow the Bristol policy on admissions.

 Do you employ qualified teachers?